-Because I’m working on a book about Anna, deafness, and congenital CMV called THE SILENCE VIRUS.
-I am represented by the William Morris agency and am available to speak at medical conferences and parent groups.
-Email me at thesilencevirus at gmail dot com.
+because I’m working on a book about deafness, congenital CMV, and our half-life on an island in Alaska called THE SILENCE VIRUS.
+I am represented by the William Morris agency and as long as it isn’t fishing season (May through September), I’m available to speak at medical conferences and parent groups.

 Since I last wrote, Anna walked across the room.
 She started saying head, eye, open, all done, bye bye, see?, apple, shoes, and, sometimes, it sounds like she says, oh shit when she takes something into her hands.
 We are seeing that she's more in-tune than her language delay often implies.
 You have to watch closely to see that she's paying attention.
 If you give her grapes cut in half with the in-tact, globular side facing up (to trick her), she turns it over to see if it's been cut or not, and finding that it has been, she throws it across the room.
 She registers humor immediately, breaking into a four-tooth grin, or pushing her lips up to her nose to make her signature duck face.
 She sings when music comes on, she knows the verses of "Open, Shut Them," and "Round and Round the Garden", and she puts her hands in the right positions for all the finger-plays we sing.